• Skip to main content

 The rules for carry-on liquids are set by the TSA (Transportation Security Administration), not by the airline.
 Alaska Airlines doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the TSA.

-It’s also important to note that the rules for bringing a “liquid” in your carry-on bag are different from the rules that govern what you can bring in your checked luggage.
+It’s also important to note that the rules for bringing a “liquid” in your carry-on bag differ from those that govern what you can bring in your checked luggage.

 Liquids in a carry-on bag must be 3.4 ounces or smaller and fit in a 1 quart-sized container.
 Anything larger must be placed in your checked luggage.